-However, things changed when I met my now husband Jason.
-Jason has Crohn's disease and is sensitive to gluten.
+However, things changed in my early thirties when I found that I was sensitive to gluten.
 Cooking for me started to really change from then on, and I had to adapt to cooking gluten free meals.
-Family pizza nights became interesting as my mum started to experiment with different gluten free flour mixes for Jason to have.
-Fortunately for Jason, she did end up finding a pretty decent gluten free flour mix!

-In February last year, I started an e-course called the ‘Life Transformation Project’ by the lovely and amazingly talented Alice Nicholls from the The Whole Daily and was introduced to buckwheat flour.
+A few years ago, I completed an e-course called the ‘Life Transformation Project’ by the lovely and amazingly talented Alice Nicholls from the The Whole Daily and was introduced to buckwheat flour and buckwheat pizza.

 Buckwheat flour is not a wheat, grain or a cereal as the name would have to believe.

 It is gluten free and is derived from the seeds of a flowering plant called Fagopyrum esculentum, more commonly known as buckwheat, which is related to rhubarb and sorrel.